 Have you ever wondered How to Start A Blog on a budget?
 What is a Blog?
 People ask all the time.
 I started blogging in 2010 on the Blogger platform.
 Although when I started it was just a hobby and place to put things down so my kids would have a visual journal one day.

-My blog has evolved since I started and I know there is no one size fits all resources for all blogs, but I wanted to start with things that the everyday blogger could need and hopefully, they wouldn’t make all the same mistakes I did and give them resources once they started.
+My blog has evolved since I started and I know there is no one size fits all resources for all blogs, but I wanted to start with things that the everyday blogger might need and hopefully, they wouldn’t make all the same mistakes I did and give them resources once they started.

 How to Start a Blog on a Budget